ianrose/ianrose.me/public/articles/harp-js-previous-and-next-using-ejs.md

 <% include ../_includes/post-nav %>
 ```

 You will notice that we are wrapping `posts.push` in a conditional.
-This condition says that we only push a `post` into our `posts` array if the it has a date defined and is set to `published`.
+This condition says that we only push a `post` into our `posts` array if the it has a `date` defined and is set to `published`.

 ## Pass that Data

-In the case of EJS, let's first sort the `posts` by their date:
+In the case of EJS, let’s first sort the `posts` by their date using the method from Kenneth’s Jade template:

 ```js
 <% posts.sort(function(a,b){ a = new Date(a.date); b = new Date(b.date); return b<a?-1:b>a?1:0; }).slice(0, 10) %>